winterstein/SoGive/pages/faq.md

 			<button class="accordion btn-lg black-font btn-accordion">Do you have to consider this on a project by project basis, or is there another way?<span class="pull-right glyphicon glyphicon-plus"></span></button>
 			<div class="panel">
 				<p class="font-18 black-font">
-					No, there’s another way.
 					Another approach would be analyse this at the level of individual items being bought by the charity.
 This would make a difference to the way we calculate the cost of each thing.
 For example, let’s imagine that a charity includes one project to distribute malaria nets.
 Under SoGive’s methodology, we would allocate all the relevant overheads and admin costs (including the CEO’s salary).
 An alternative approach would be to ignore those overheads on the grounds that they are fixed costs and the marginal cost of another malaria net doesn’t need those costs.
 Further analysis of this approach shows it to be problematic, hence our choice of the project by project analysis.
 				</p>
 			</div>
 		</div>